crystel0528/QA_TestingLab/README.md

 # QA_TestingLab
-A curated lab of QA projects documenting my learning, testing processes, and practical skills as a software quality analyst.
+A curated lab of QA projects documenting my learning, testing processes, and practical skills as a software quality tester.

 # 💻 QA Portfolio – [Crystel]